cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

     ```

 > [!NOTE]
-> It is possible to use also [CloudBees Backup plugin](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/cloudbees-backup-plugin) using [s3 as storage](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/cloudbees-backup-plugin#_amazon_s3) but the recommended approach is to use Velero for EBS Storage.
+> It is possible to use also [CloudBees Backup plugin](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/cloudbees-backup-plugin) using [s3 as storage](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/cloudbees-backup-plugin#_amazon_s3) but the recommended approach is using Velero for EBS Storage.

 - EFS Storage is protected in [AWS Backup](https://aws.amazon.com/backup/) with a regular Backup Plan.
 Additional On-Demand Backup can be created.
 Restore can be performed and item level (Access Points) or full restore.